Search Editorial Photos

 Please contact us for more information.

-A cyclist pedals past the Jacaranda trees along a highway in Lalitpur, Nepal, on May 4, 2025.
-Known as Jacaranda Mimosifolia, the purple flowers decorate the Kathmandu Valley and have maintained this tradition for a century and a half.
-Every year, the roads of the Kathmandu Valley are painted purple with the flowers of the Jacaranda, also called the Hawaiian mimosa tree, which cannot resist breeze and light showers.
-It is believed that Rana rulers introduced the plant, which grows from cutting or grafting by seedling rootstock and normally takes two to three years to bloom.
-This genus thrives in full sun and sandy soils, explaining their abundance in warmer climates.
+A person exercises inside a park next to a fully blooming jacaranda tree in Kathmandu, Nepal on April 29, 2026.
+The streets and corners of Kathmandu's main road section are a washed with purple flowers commonly called ''Jacaranda'' sets its' full bloom during the month of March and April.
+Called as Jacaranda Mimosifolia, the purple flowers always have been decorating Nepali capital Kathmandu and has kept its tradition since a century and half.
+Every year the road of Kathmandu is painted purple with flowers of Jacaranda also called the Hawaiian mimosa tree which cannot resist breeze and light shower.
+It is believed that Rana rulers brought in the plant which grows from cutting or grafting by seedling rootstock and normally takes two to three years to bloom.
+This genus thrives in full sun and sandy soils, which explains their abundance in warmer climates.
 Mature plants can survive in colder climates down to -7 ?C (19 ?F); however, they may not bloom as profusely.
 Younger plants are more fragile and may not survive in colder climates when temperatures drop below freezing.

 Restricted to Editorial Use Only.